rozdolsky33/ocloud/README.md

 make install
 ```

-For detailed installation instructions, see the [Installation Guide](docs/installation.md).

 ## Configuration

-Running `ocloud` without any arguments displays the configuration details and available commands:
+Running `ocloud` without any arguments displays the configuration details and available commands.

+Example output (values will vary by version, time, and your environment):

 ```
  ██████╗  ██████╗██╗      ██████╗ ██╗   ██╗██████╗